versen/versen.github.io/content/works/works.md

 * If you would like to participate in an existing Working Group, please contact its Lead person;
 * If you are interested in starting a new Working Group (any member can), please contact the VERSEN secretary;
 * Each VERSEN member is committed to our [Code of Conduct](/contents/about/code-of-conduct), especially so when participating in one of our working groups.

+## Archive

+This is a list of Working Groups that have completed.

+* [Visual Story](/content/works/visual-story): explain our research field in a visual story, for use in the [Manifesto](/contents/works/manifesto) and other communications.